-What is important, for a good standard setting, if the Board does not manage to resolve the points of contention, is that the Board at least understands the points of disagreements, the reasons for those disagreements and the extant and consequences of those disagreements.
+What is important, for a good standard setting, if the Board does not manage to resolve the points of contention, is that the Board at least understands the points of disagreements, the reasons for those disagreements and the extent and consequences of those disagreements.
 It is key to the acceptability and credibility of the standards.

-10.- Do you agree with changing the composition of the board to no fewer than twelve (or a larger number of) members, allowing both full time (one quarter?) and part time (three quarters?) members?
+10. Do you agree with changing the composition of the board to no fewer than twelve (or a larger number of) members, allowing both full time (one quarter?) and part time (three quarters?) members?
 Or do you propose an alternative model?
 Are there other stakeholder groups that should also be included in the board membership, and are there any other factors that the Monitoring Group should take account of to ensure that the board has appropriate diversity and is representative of stakeholders?

 We agree with having a multi stakeholders Board(s) selected from the three following groups of stakeholders (users, regulators, practitioners) with a limited number of Members.
-The question remains as to whether users should include preparers or not.
-It should be subject to consultation later in the process if the reform project progresses.